botesjuan/BasicDropBox/README.md

 # Install Python Script as Service

->Automatically run your Python program at boot on your Raspberry Pi running Kali Linux, setting it up using systemd.
+>Automatically run Python program at boot on Raspberry Pi running Kali Linux, setting it up using systemd.
 >Confirm prerequisite of `python3-rpi.gpio` is installed before starting python service.

 ## Step 1: Create a Service File for systemd

->Create a new service file for your Python program:
+>Create a new service file for Python program:

 ```bash
 sudo nano /etc/systemd/system/seven_segment.service
 ```

->Add the following content to the service file, modifying the path to your Python script if necessary:
+>Add the following content to the service file, modifying the path to Python script if necessary:

 ```ini
 [Unit]